ctfdavis/v-slick-carousel/packages/docs/guide/why-v-slick-carousel.md

-# Why Vue 3 Slick Carousel
+# Why V Slick Carousel

 This library was originally a Vue 3 port of [vue-slick-carousel](https://github.com/gs-shop/vue-slick-carousel) (which only supports Vue 2).
 As this library was being developed towards its first version, ideas emerged and were incorporated.
 One of these is the use of TypeScript.
 Another idea introduced is the concept of slides and groups to simplify the mental model (see [Concept](/guide/concept)).
 A number of bug fixes were added as well.